NoahTheRamos/Crystal-Lake-South-Compiler-Project/README.md

-# Crytal Lake South High School - Interpreter
+# Crytal Lake South High School - Compiler

 This is an intepreted language designed by students at a high school in a Chicago suburb known as Crystal Lake.
 There will be specific instructions on how you can contribute and have your code pushed to the main repository.